-Openness How the Council achieves this 14.
+Ор enness How the Council achieves this 15.
 Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness.
-15. Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
+Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
 If that is not the case, a justification for the reasoning for keeping decisions confidential should be provided.
-16. Provide clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
+Provide clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
 In due course, ensuring that the impact and consequences of those decisions are clear.
-17. Using formal and informal consultation and engagement to inform the most appropriate and effective interventions / courses of action.
-Council's website, intranet and partners networks to continually demonstrate our committee to openness (14,15) Most committee reports are considered in public unless there is demonstrable legal basis for confidentiality (15) Annual Reports for the Overview and Scrutiny Committees and Audit Committee (14,15) County Council and Planning Committee meetings are streamed via live webcast prior to March 2020.
-During the pandemic all Remote attendance meetings are recorded and subsequently available on our website.(15) Committee Papers published on the Council's website (16) County Forum (17) Surveys & Feedback (17) Customer Services Strategy (17) Various channels of communication e-magazine updates Website Social Media Publications and leaflets Events Established links and regular meetings with local interest groups/forums
+Using formal and informal consultation and engagement to inform the most appropriate and effective interventions / courses of action.
+Council's website, intranet and partners networks to continually demonstrate our commitment to openness (14,15) Most committee reports are considered in public unless there is demonstrable legal basis for confidentiality (15) Annual Reports for the Overview and Scrutiny Committees and Governance and Audit Committee (14,15) A calendar of Council meetings is available on the Council's website which includes links to the livestream (14) All Council meetings are streamed via live webcast.
+Recordings are subsequently available on our website (15) Committee Papers published on the Council's website (16) County Forum (17) Concerns and Complaints Policy (17) Surveys (17) Consultation events (17) Customer Care Policy Statement & Standards (17) Eng gaging comprehensively with institutional stakeholders How the Council achieves this: 18.

-Invitations to Members of the public to submit issues they consider should be considered by Overview and Scrutiny Committees Consultation on the budget process with local stakeholders (residents and businesses) to help shape its budget proposals and encourage community involvement.
-(17) Engaging comprehensively with institutional stakeholders How the Council achieves this: 18.
 Effectively engaging with stakeholders to ensure that the purpose, objective and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably.
+Strategic Partnerships (18,19) Public Services Board (Well-being Plan) (19) Partnerships with NEWydd and Aura Leisure and Libraries (19) Agreed governance of Partnerships (20)

-19. Developing formal and informal partnerships to allow for resources to be used more effectively and outcomes achieved more effectively.
-20. Ensuring that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts challenge among partners; and that the added value of partnership working is explicit.
-Strategic Partnerships.
-(18,19) Public Services Board (Well-being Plan).
-(19) Partnerships with NEWydd & Aura Leisure & Libraries.
-19) Agreed protocol over the governance of Partnerships.
-(20) Partnership self-assessments.
-(20) Engaging stakeholders effectively, including individual citizens and service users How the Council achieves this: 21.
+- 19. Developing formal and informal partnerships to allow for resources to be used more effectively and outcomes achieved more effectively. - 20.
+Ensuring that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts challenge among partners; and that the added value of partnership working is explicit.

+Engaging stakeholders effectively, including individual How the Council achieves this: citizens and service users

 Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
-Consultation and engagement framework and guideline/policy document.
-(21,23,24) Surveys, Impact and Evidence gathering.
-(22) Effective methods of Communication.
-(22) Integrated Impact Assessments.
-(25)

 - 22. Ensuring communication methods are effective and that Members and employees are clear about their roles with regard to community engagement. - 23.
 Encouraging, collecting and evaluating the views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs. - 24.
 Implementing effective feedback mechanisms in order to demonstrate how their views have been taken into account. - 25.
-Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity. - 26.
-Taking account of the interests of future generations of tax payers and services users.
+Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity. - Taking account of the interests of future generations of tax payers and services users.